Brqje/AdiBags-BetterCategories/README.md

 Classic 2.5.x content.
 It's modified for all the requirements of both leveling and serious end-game raiding, presenting inventory contents in a streamlined way.

-I've spent many hours to include specific categorization for over 2200 items:
+Specific categorization for over 2200 items:

 - Over 1600 items released in Vanilla
 - Over 600 items released in TBC